The bell rang. You moved on.

 They Made It Hard on Purpose

 Getting a refund requires hard-copy forms, wet ink signatures, sometimes notarization, and mailing to specific addresses.
 Almost nothing is available online.
-The harder it is, the more teachers give up — and the more money stays in the fund.
+The harder it is, the more people give up — and the more money stays in the fund.

 📉